+k.
 Transfers of Mortgage Loans Receivable

 The Organization accounts for transfers of mortgage loans receivable as sales when it has surrendered control over the related assets.
 Whether control has been relinquished requires, among other things, an evaluation of relevant legal considerations and an assessment of the nature and extent of the Organization's continuing involvement with the mortgage loans receivable transferred.
 Gains and losses stemming from transfers reported as sales are included in net gain on sale of mortgage loans receivable in the accompanying consolidated statements of activities.
 Assets obtained and liabilities incurred in connection with transfers reported as sales, if any, are initially recognized in the consolidated statements of financial position at fair value.
-There were no transfers of mortgage loans receivable that qualified as sales during the years ended June 30, 2023 and 2022.
+There were no transfers of mortgage loans receivable that qualified as sales during the years ended June 30, 2024 and 2023.

 Transfers of mortgage loans receivable that do not qualify for sale accounting are reported as secured borrowings.
 Accordingly, the related assets remain on the Organization's consolidated statements of financial position and continue to be reported and accounted for as if the transfer had not occurred.
 Cash proceeds from these transfers are reported as liabilities, with attributable interest expense recognized over the life of the related transactions.
-During the years ended June 30, 2023 and 2022, the Organization transferred mortgage loans receivable that qualified as secured borrowings (see Note 8).
+During the year ended June 30, 2023, the Organization transferred mortgage loans receivable that qualified as secured borrowings (see Note 8).
+There were no transferred mortgage loans receivable during its year ended June 30, 2024.

-Leases
+I. Leases